Özgür Özel: Education

-Özgür Özel was born on 21 September 1974 in Manisa and completed his primary education there.
-He completed his secondary education and started college at İzmir Bornova Anadolu High School, but returned to Manisa where he graduated from college.
-He graduated from Ege University Faculty of Pharmaceuticals.
+Özgür Özel was born in Manisa on 21 September 1974.
+He comes from a Balkan Turkish family originating from Skopje, North Macedonia and Thessaloniki, Greece and completed his primary education there.
+After completing his secondary education, he started college at İzmir Bornova Anatolian High School but returned to Manisa to complete high school.
+He graduated from Ege University Faculty of Pharmacy.

 Pharmacist

+After graduating from university, Özel worked in an independent pharmacy practice from 1999.
+He served as the Secretary-General of the Manisa Chamber of Pharmacists between 2001 and 2007 and held the position of Chamber President for two terms.
+He also took on the roles of Spokesperson and President in the Manisa Academic Associations Union during the same years.

-After graduating from university, Özel worked as a retail pharmacist until being elected as an MP in 2011.
-Starting in 2007, he has served as an executive board member, accountant and two-term General Secretary for the Turkish Pharmacists Association, having also made numerous statements and presentations in 163 different congresses and conferences.
-He is also a member of the International Pharmacists Federation, the European Union Pharmacists Group and the European Pharmacists Forum.
+Starting in 2007, he has served as an executive board member, accountant and two-term General Secretary for the Turkish Pharmacists Association, having made numerous statements and presentations in 163 different congresses and conferences. Özel is also a member of the International Pharmacists Federation, the European Union Pharmacists Group and the European Pharmacists Forum.

+Between 2007 and 2011, he served as the treasurer of the Turkish Pharmacists' Association for one term and held the position of Secretary-General for two terms.

-Political career
+Early political career

 Republican People's Party

 Özel was elected as a Member of Parliament for the electoral district of Manisa in the 2011 general election and was re-elected in June 2015 and November 2015.
 He was elected to the CHP party council in the party's 18th Extraordinary Convention held in September 2014.
-As an MP, he is a member of the parliamentary Health Commission and the Prisons Investigatory Commission.
-At the start of the short-lived 25th Parliament on 24 June 2015, he was elected as a CHP parliamentary group leader and was re-elected at the start of the 26th Parliament in November 2015.
-He currently serves alongside Engin Altay and Levent Gök.
+At the start of the short-lived 25th Parliament on 24 June 2015, he was elected as a CHP parliamentary deputy group leader and was re-elected at the start of the 26th Parliament in November 2015, where he served alongside Engin Altay and Levent Gök.
+He took on important responsibilities as an MP, including roles in the Health, Family, Labor, and Social Affairs Committee, the CHP Prisons Monitoring and Inspection Committee, the CHP Universities and Student Issues Research Committee and the Parliamentary Soma Mine Research Committee.

 In 2015, Özel was awarded the Uğur Mumcu Politician of the Year Award by the Atatürkist Thought Association and the Contemporary Journalists Association.

+In the 25th, 26th, and 27th legislative terms, he served as the Deputy Chairman of the Republican People's Party (CHP) Parliamentary Group, overseeing the CHP's work in the Parliament.
+He served as the Chairman of the CHP Parliamentary Group between 2015 and 2023.